 Hourglass 1.5MM Mechanical Gel Eye Liner, $18, Sephora

 If you have small eyes, using a dark eyeliner on the waterline can make your eyes look even smaller.
 So to add definition while helping make your eyes appear bigger, Hume recommends drawing a thin line on your lid and using a flesh-toned pencil on your bottom waterline.

 2. If You Have Larger Eyes

-Try: MAC Cosmetics Eye Kohl in Costa Riche, $17, MAC Cosmetics
+MAC Cosmetics Eye Kohl In Costa Riche, $17, Nordstrom

 To define larger, rounded eyes, Chinchilla suggests lining your lid with a thin or even smudged line and also lining your waterline.
 He recommends using a brown eyeliner rather than black because it's more natural and gives the eyes a soft rather than harsh look.

 L'Oreal Paris Voluminous Smoldering Eyeliner, $8, Amazon

 To best frame hooded eyes, Hume recommends smudging your liner into your shadow to create an ombre effect.
 Look for a kohl pencil that will give you a few minutes to blend out your line before it sets.

 4. If You Have Brown Or Hazel Eyes